grega/blog/content/posts/flight-finder-display/index.md

 <figcaption>The Flight Finder Display showing flight information</figcaption>

 ![Flight Finder Display image 2](./images/ff-display-2.jpg)
-<figcaption>The Flight Finder Display showing flight information ("refresh bar" depleting)</figcaption>
+<figcaption>The Flight Finder Display showing flight information (and "refresh bar" depleting)</figcaption>

 Thanks again to [Colin](https://blog.colinwaddell.com/articles/flight-tracker) for the original inspiration.
 I'm also hopeful that others will find this somewhat different implementation useful, assuming they have similar use cases to mine.